 News and Upcoming Events

 You’ve heard it takes a village to raise a child.
 What does it take to raise a village?
-Join Amy Hyatt for a 7-month journey based on the practices and teachings of the Art of Mentoring that will support you to grow as a mentor, leader and designer of regenerative, resilient community – whether on a family, neighborhood, or regional scale.
+Join Amy Hyatt to learn practices and teachings of the Art of Mentoring that will support you to grow as a mentor, leader and designer of regenerative, resilient community – whether on a family, neighborhood, or regional scale.
+Can be attended as a 7-month series or as individual topical weekends.
 Learn more about this powerful new program here.

 The long-running Full Moon Girls program, led by program founder Dhyana Miller, has expanded to offer a 1 Saturday/month option for girls ages 7-15!
 Come experience your wild nature with us at Brook’s Bend Farm in Montague, MA.
 The full Saturday program is running January-June 2015 (6 Saturdays).

 Learn more about the new Saturday Full Moon Girls here.